gstanden/scst-3.x-debian/README.md

 ### Begin GLS 2017-07-23 Update ###

+# SCST

+More information on the SCST project here:  http://scst.sourceforge.net/

 # DKMS

 DKMS means among other things that you will not have to recompile SCST everytime you upgrade kernel.